ChevronOne/Tools-For-Computational-Biology/README.md

 ![](examples/pca_1000.png)

 The data form 1000 Genomes Project are more than 100GB, to calculate a distance matrix between all of them and your sample may be very expensive.
 The above example took more than 26 hours on a server with 123 cores, and 1TB of RAM.
 So if you want to do it on a personal PC, you can instead calculate a distance matrix between a portion of them and your sample.
-[1000 Genomes Project](https://www.internationalgenome.org) also provide portions of samples from 4 populations in small VCF files "less than 2GB", which will take less than 1min to calculate a distance matrix between all of them an your sample. :camel:
+[1000 Genomes Project](https://www.internationalgenome.org) also provide portions of samples from 4 populations in small VCF files "less than 2GB", which will take less than 1min to calculate a distance matrix between all of them and your sample. :camel: